 Need more information?
 Full blog post: CERRO LA SILLA ‘THE ARMCHAIR’ SUNRISE HIKE

 22. CERRO PICACHO IN SAN CARLOS

 Overlooking San Carlos Laguna, the Cerro Picacho hike in San Carlos (West Panama) is one of the best viewpoints in the region.
 It is a steady incline through the dense forest, which leads you over roots, through muddy paths, and underneath a beautiful canopy.
-The tropical conditions mean that as per usual you will be sweating, hot and searching for air when you reach the summit.
+The tropical conditions mean that as per usual you will be sweating, hot, and searching for air when you reach the summit.

-There are two viewpoints to Cerro Picacho in San Carlos.
+There are two viewpoints on Cerro Picacho in San Carlos.
 The first is a really cool boulder that sticks out of the trail and gives a great vantage point of the lake and the other peak.
 The other peak is incredibly steep although I have seen a video of someone sitting on top of it.
-From the boulder lookout, we could see other hikes like Cerro La Gaita platform.
+From the boulder lookout, we could see other hikes like the Cerro La Gaita platform.
 It is a great spot to check out the other mountains in the area.

 Need more information?
 Full blog post: CERRO PICACHO HIKE IN SAN CARLOS